FaultyPine/tiny_engine/README.md

 ### TODO:

 - Put material data in UBOs so we can batch
-- growable-fixed-vector datatype (fixed mem of certain size, when exceeds transition to heap)
 - "entities"/serialize objects...
     - Big refactor - move types to the type reflection system
     - rel pointers to make all entities one big blob?